Robyn42/Vadimaniac-Code/README.md

 The preprocess.py may be usable with many different types of models.

+The three current models include visualization for loss per epoch.

 There is a stacked LSTM model (lstm_model.py) that was inspired by the LSTM used as a baseline by the Argoverse 1 team.
 This version uses two LSTM modules with three dense layers following.
 The first LSTM module passes it's output and final state to the respective inputs of